aaron-hurst/single-hue-multi-object/README.md

 A JSON string/object with relevant car data is always sent to the master controller via a socket, except in debug mode.
 In this case the JSON string is only printed to the command line.

+The configuration file (config.txt) must also be in the same directory as shmo.cpp.
+This contains global and car-related parameters.